Recognition & Awards

 Agnes Pelton Society ⬩ Recognition, Awards & Honors

-In January 2025, the Daughters of the American Revolution (DAR) celebrated Pelton’s 144th birthday by placing a commemorative plaque at her former home in Cathedral City, which is also a designated historic site.
+• In January 2025, the Cahuilla Chapter of the Daughters of the American Revolution (DAR) celebrated the chapter's 77th anniversary by placing a commemorative plaque at her former home in Cathedral City, which is also a designated historic site.

 "8-Bít Frida" Mural Dedication